 BRICS is the acronym coined for an association of five emerging national economies: Brazil, Russia, India, China and South Africa.
-It was created for coordinating the actions of the abovementioned countries in order to collectively increase the rate of economic growth.
+Starting 2024, Egypt, Ethiopia, Iran, Saudi Arabia, UAE and Egypt have also become members of BRICS.
+The association was created for coordinating the actions of the abovementioned countries in order to collectively increase the rate of economic growth.

 The BRICS summits of heads of state and heads of government have been held since 2009.
 In the framework of the summits the most important issues of common action and the existing problems are discussed.
 Each summit concludes with the adoption of a leaders’ declaration.
 Besides the summits, around 100 events, including 15 ministerial meetings, are organized every year in the BRICS framework.
 There are BRICS civil society, parliamentary and youth forums as well as a separate media summit.
 The agenda of these events covers numerous issues of financial, scientific and technological, cultural and political character.

 The BRICS forum does not have any official legal documents that regulate its activities, charters or a secretariat.
 It is chaired by a country that hosts the summit and coordinates all ongoing activities.
 The presidency rotates annually in accordance with the position of the name of each country in the acronym: Russia held the chair in 2020 after Brazil, while India has assumed the presidency for this year and will hand it over to China in 2022, followed by South Africa in 2023.
 In 2024, at Brazil's request, Russia is chairing BRICS; Brazil, in turn, will become the chair in 2025.

 In 2015 the BRICS leaders decided to establish a BRICS Working Group on Anti-Corruption Cooperation (WGAC) with the participation of representatives of the national diplomatic services and law enforcement bodies.